Chapter 15.15

 (iii) Meet the requirements of subsections (5)(a) and (5)(c) of this section and the anchoring requirements for manufactured homes (subsection (1)(a) of this section).

 (6) Coastal High Hazard Areas.
-Located within areas of special flood hazard established in JCC 15.15.060(2) are coastal high hazard areas, designated as zones V1-30, VE and/or V. These areas have special flood hazards associated with high velocity waters from surges and, therefore, in addition to meeting all provisions in this chapter, the following provisions shall also apply:
+Coastal high hazard areas are located within areas of special flood hazard established in JCC 15.15.040(2) and are designated as zones V1-30, VE and/or V. These areas have special flood hazards associated with high velocity waters from surges.
+In addition to meeting all other provisions in this chapter, the following provisions shall also apply:

 (a) All new construction and substantial improvements in zones V1-30 and VE (V if base flood elevation data is available) on the community’s FIRM shall be elevated on pilings and columns so that:

-(i) The bottom of the lowest horizontal structural member of the lowest floor (excluding the pilings or columns) is elevated one foot or more above the base flood level; and
+(i) The bottom of the lowest horizontal structural member of the lowest floor (excluding the pilings or columns) is elevated one foot or more above the base flood level or meets the elevation requirements of ASCE 24, whichever is higher; and

 (ii) The pile or column foundation and structure attached thereto is anchored to resist flotation, collapse and lateral movement due to the effects of wind and water loads acting simultaneously on all building components.
 Wind and water loading values shall each have a one percent chance of being equaled or exceeded in any given year (100-year mean recurrence interval).

-(b) Obtain the elevation (in relation to mean sea level) of the bottom of the lowest structural member of the lowest floor (excluding pilings and columns) of all new and substantially improved structures in zones V1-30, VE, and V on the community’s FIRM and whether or not such structures contain a basement.
-The development service manager shall maintain a record of all such information;
+(b) The applicant shall obtain the elevation (in relation to mean sea level) of the bottom of the lowest structural member of the lowest floor (excluding pilings and columns) of all new and substantially improved structures in zones V1-30, VE, and V on the community’s FIRM and disclose whether or not the structure contains a basement.
+The floodplain administrator shall maintain a record of all such information;

 (c) All new construction within zones V1-30, VE, and V on the community’s FIRM shall be located landward of the reach of mean high tide;

-(d) Provide that all new construction and substantial improvements within zones V1-30, VE, and V on the community’s FIRM have the space below the lowest floor either free of obstruction or constructed with nonsupporting breakaway walls, open wood lattice-work, or insect screening intended to collapse under wind and water loads without causing collapse, displacement, or other structural damage to the elevated portion of the building or supporting foundation system.
-For the purposes of this section, a breakaway wall shall have a design safe loading resistance of not less than 10 and no more than 20 pounds per square foot.
+(d) All new construction and substantial improvements within zones V1-30, VE, and V on the community’s FIRM shall have the space below the lowest floor either free of obstruction or constructed with non-supporting breakaway walls, open wood lattice-work, or insect screening intended to collapse under wind and water loads without causing collapse, displacement, or other structural damage to the elevated portion of the building or supporting foundation system.
+For the purposes of this subsection, a breakaway wall shall have a design safe loading resistance of not less than 10 and no more than 20 pounds per square foot.
 Use of breakaway walls which exceed a design safe loading resistance of 20 pounds per square foot (either by design or when so required by local or state codes) may be permitted only if a registered professional engineer or architect certifies that the design proposed meets the following conditions:

 (i) Breakaway wall collapse shall result from water load less than that which would occur during the base flood; and